 This time I’m going to share our favourite non-fiction books.
 If you’ve got a child starting school later this year, I’d recommend getting a good haul of factual books in.
-We have a “home learning” project each term and always have to find facts out about something or other.
+We have a “home learning” project each term and always have to find facts out about various topics.

 I can remember being a child and thinking that non-fiction books were all boring.
 That’s certainly not the case now, we’ve got some great ones and Little H loves to sit and read them.

-Here are our favourite non-fiction books for kids:
+Here are our favourite non-fiction books for children:

-This is my absolute favourite.
+This is my absolute favourite childrens’ non-fiction book.
 I could happily sit by myself and look at all of the illustrations!
 Little H chose this one on a visit to the Natural History Museum and was definitely swayed by the colours.

 A must for every bookshelf, especially since kids ask A LOT of questions.
 We bought Little H a Disney version as that’s what she loves but there are all sorts of great kids encyclopaedias out there.